HarshS1611/Luganodes-Task/README.md

 # Project Name
-Luganodes-Task (Ronin Explorer
+Luganodes-Task (Ronin Explorer)

 # Description
-This project utilizes Create React App for frontend development.
+This project utilizes Create React App for a transaction explorer for the Ronin blockchain to track blocks and transactions efficiently.
+The application provides a user-friendly interface for exploring and querying transactions on the Ronin blockchain.

 # Setup Instructions
 1. Clone the repository